Investigations & Sanctions

 The investigation will be conducted by specially appointed RTB Authorised Officers.
 During the investigation the Authorised Officer may write to the landlord or any other person they believe may be able to provide evidence or information to assist in the investigation.
 This may include the complainant (if any), estate agent, letting agent, neighbours, professional experts etc. Such evidence may include, but is not limited to, bank statements, letters, photos, advertisements and witness statements.
 They may also conduct an Oral Hearing if necessary.

-Once the Authorised Officer has completed the investigation they will produce a Draft Report setting out an account of the investigation and details of the findings together with evidence gathered by the Authorised Officer or submitted in the course of the investigation and will send this to the landlord and the complainant (if any).
+Once the Authorised Officer has completed the investigation they will produce a Draft Report setting out an account of the investigation and details of the findings and will send this to the landlord and the complainant (if any).

 The landlord and the complainant (if any) will then have 21 days from the date of receipt of the Draft Report to make submissions in writing to the Authorised Officer on the Draft Report.